Pbatch/ClashRoyaleBuildABot/README.md

    - Learn the basics with our [Bot Building Tutorial](https://github.com/Pbatch/ClashRoyaleBuildABot/wiki/Tutorial-(Basic)).
 3. **Understand State Generation**
    - Dive deeper into how the state is generated in our [State Guide](https://github.com/Pbatch/ClashRoyaleBuildABot/wiki/State).

+### Features

+- **YOLO for Unit and Number Detection**
+  - Uses YOLO v8 for unit detection and YOLO v5 for number detection.
+- **Card Detection**
+  - Utilizes image hashes to identify cards.
+- **Elixir Calculation**
+  - Deduces elixir levels with a simple pixel function.

+With a powerful interpretation of the game state, you can build bots that make intelligent decisions.

 ## Releases